givemepower8/Phaser3Practices/docs/COC.md

 | 7     | 58  | 90  | 12        | 140,000            | 9          | 11d 12h       |
 | 8     | 62  | 96  | 13        | 180,000            | 10         | 14 days       |

+### Hog rider

+### Golem

+### Valkyries

+### Bowler

+[Bowler](https://clashofclans.fandom.com/wiki/bowler) in group can destroy lots of defense buildings.
+If the funnel is done right, bowler with support from heros can destroy eagle artillery easily.

+### Witch

+## Heroes

+### Archer Queen

+### Barbarian King

+### Great Wardon

 ## Building

+### Barracks

+Barrack level unlocks new type of troops.
+The number of barracks determines how quick troop is trained.
+No need to protect barracks.

+### Camp

+Each army camp has housing space 65 at TH11, 70 at TH12.
+4 Camps in total, so TH11 260, TH12 280 in total.

+Each clan castle level 11 adds 30 extra and level 12 adds 40 extra.

+No need to protect army camp.

 ### Laboratory

+Laboratory enables research on higher level of troops.

 | Level | Hitpoints | Build Cost Elixir | Build Time | Experience Gained XP | Town Hall Level Required |
 | ----- | --------- | ----------------- | ---------- | -------------------- | ------------------------ |